THE CARE AND HEALING OF YOUR NEW TATTOO

 A Tattoo normally takes 7 to 10 days to heal.
 There is no "idiot proof" instructions for the care and healing fo a Tattoo, but we think if you read -- and FOLLOW -- our suggestions below, that you'll have an excellent chance of making sure that your new Tattoo will be the best that it can be!

 1. Bandaging Your Freshly Done Tattoo.
-When your Tattoo Artist has finished applying your Tattoo he or she will typically "wipe" the Tattoo down with green soap, then apply a thin coat of Vaseline or an anti-bacterial ointment, then bandage it.
+When your Tattoo Artist has finished applying your Tattoo he or she will typically "wipe" the Tattoo down with green soap, then apply a thin coat of Vaseline or an anti-bacterial ointment (such as A&D Ointment, Neosporin or Bacitracin), then bandage it.
 Depending on the size of the Tattoo, this may be done with a simple gauze bandage or multiple bandages and medical tape.

 When the area of the body that is being worked on is quite large or some areas of the body that are simply awkward or difficult to bandage with gauze and tape, it has become quite common for Tattoo Artists to cover the freshly done Tattoo with plastic-film wrap, such as Saran wrap.